Home-buying and boundaries

 - or parallel to, which side of, and at a what distance from the face or the centre of that feature? (with the aim of identifying both the position of the boundary and the ownership of the boundary-marking feature).

-• has the boundary ever been in dispute, and if so, then what was the outcome of that dispute?
+• Has the boundary ever been in dispute, and if so, then what was the outcome of that dispute?

 It is unlikely that you will get a satisfactory answer to all six of those questions in relation to all of the boundaries.
 This is much more likely to be because the seller is unaware of the answers due to the conspiracy of silence about boundaries in the conveyancing process at the time when your seller bought the house they are now trying to sell to you.
 But you need answers to all of those questions if you are to protect yourself against the possibility that you will later become embroiled in an "unduly bitter, expensive and time-consuming dispute" (those are the Ministry of Justice's words) over just one of those boundaries.